draeangela/draeangela/README.md

 ### 🎓 About Me

-I'm a freshman data science student at **Boston University** with a passion for using match and code to solve complex problems and visualize data.
+I'm a freshman data science student at **Boston University** with a passion for using math and code to solve complex problems and visualize data.
 I enjoy building applications and exploring different technologies, from frontend development to data analysis.

 ---